awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-defender-component.md

-# Device Defender<a name="device-defender-component"></a>
+# AWS IoT Device Defender<a name="device-defender-component"></a>

-The Device Defender component \(`aws.greengrass.DeviceDefender`\) notifies administrators about changes in the state of Greengrass core devices\.
+The AWS IoT Device Defender component \(`aws.greengrass.DeviceDefender`\) notifies administrators about changes in the state of Greengrass core devices\.
 This can help identify unusual behavior that might indicate a compromised device\.
 For more information, see [AWS IoT Device Defender](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender.html) in the *AWS IoT Core Developer Guide*\.

-This component reads system metrics from the `/proc` directory on the core device\.
+This component reads system metrics on the core device\.
 Then, it publishes the metrics to AWS IoT Device Defender\.
 For more information about how to read and interpret the metrics that this component reports, see [Device metrics document specification](https://docs.aws.amazon.com/iot/latest/developerguide/detect-device-side-metrics.html#DetectMetricsMessagesSpec) in the *AWS IoT Core Developer Guide*\.

 **Note**
 This component provides similar functionality to the Device Defender connector in AWS IoT Greengrass V1\.
 For more information, see [Device Defender connector](https://docs.aws.amazon.com/greengrass/latest/developerguide/device-defender-connector.html) in the *AWS IoT Greengrass V1 Developer Guide*\.